CHAPTER 34B

 34B.10 Actions to collect.

-Any such tax received from a service user which has wilfully been withheld from the tax administrator shall be deemed a debt to the city by the person required to collect and remit.
-Any person holding such money contrary to the provisions of this chapter shall be liable to an action brought in the name of the city for the recovery of such amount, including, but not limited to, the award by a competent court of attorneys’ fees and court costs.
+Any tax required to be paid by a service user under the provisions of this chapter shall be deemed a debt owed by the service user to the city.
+Any such tax collected from a service user that has not been remitted to the tax administrator shall be deemed a debt owed to the city by the person required to collect and remit.
+Any person owing money to the city under the provisions of this chapter shall be liable to an action brought in the name of the city for the recovery of such amount, including, but not limited to, the award by a competent court of attorneys’ fees and court costs.
 (Ord.
 No. 2007, § 1; Ord.
 No. 2020, § 4; Ord.
 No. 2044, § 1; Ord.
-No. 2156, § 1, 2007.)
+No. 2156, § 1, 2007; Ord.
+No. 2396, § 1, 2020.)

 34B.11 Duty to collect—Procedures.

-The duty to collect and remit the taxes imposed by this chapter shall be performed as follows: Notwithstanding the provisions of section 34B.6(c) of this chapter, the tax shall be collected insofar as practicable at the time and along with the charges made in accordance with the regular billing practices of the service supplier.
-Where the amount paid by a service user to a service supplier is less than the full amount of the charge and tax which has accrued for the billing period, such amount and any subsequent payments by a service user may be applied to the energy charge first until such charge has been fully satisfied.
-Any remaining balance shall be applied to the taxes due, except in those cases where a service user pays the full amount of the charges but notifies the service supplier of his or her refusal to pay the tax imposed on the charges (see section 34B.12(c) of this chapter).
+The duty to collect and remit the taxes imposed by this chapter shall be performed as follows: notwithstanding the provisions of SPMC 34B.6(c), the tax shall be collected insofar as practicable at the time and along with the charges made in accordance with the regular billing practices of the service supplier.
+Where the amount paid by a service user to a service supplier is less than the full amount of the charge and tax which has accrued for the billing period, a proportionate share of both the charge and the tax shall be deemed to have been paid.
 (Ord.
 No. 2007, § 1; Ord.
 No. 2020, § 4; Ord.
 2044, § 1; Ord.
-No. 2156, § 1, 2007.)
+No. 2156, § 1, 2007; Ord.
+No. 2396, § 1, 2020.)

 34B.12 Additional powers and duties of tax administrator.